PetkovPetko/azure-tools/Readme.md

 - AzureNetTools: Azure function project created with NET 6.
 Function MissingArchiveCheck essentialy is a cron job executed daily run at `07:00:00 UTC`, and checks if there are any missing archives in the storage account.
-If there are, it sends an email to the configured email address.
-The filename pattern is `yyyyMMdd.tgz`
+If archive is missing it sends an email to the configured email address.
+The filename pattern should be `yyyyMMdd.tgz`

 ## Installation
 Environment variables are used to configure the function.
 The following are used: